State-College-Plone/WebServerAuth/README.txt

         backreferences":http://docs.python.org/library/re.html#re.sub (like \1,
         \2, and so on) to substitute in the parts you captured above.

-    Strip domain names from usernames
+    Strip domain names from login names

-        If your web server includes a domain in the username, WebServerAuth will, by default, strip it off.
+        If your web server includes a domain in the login name, WebServerAuth will, by default, strip it off.
 For example, if the server sets X_REMOTE_USER to "fred@example.com", WebServerAuth will shorten it to "fred".
-If you don't want it to do this (for example, if you are using a cross-domain authorization system like Shibboleth where this could cause name collisions), turn off "Strip domain names from usernames".
+If you don't want it to do this (for example, if you are using a cross-domain authorization system like Shibboleth where this could cause name collisions), turn off "Strip domain names from login names".

+        Note that Plone will not let you create a user with an @ or a period in its login name.
+In order to assign privileges to a user with a domain in its name...

+            1. In Plone, create a user with a temporary name.

+            2. In source_users (in the ZMI: your-plone-site &rarr; acl_users
+               &rarr; source_users), change the Login Name of the user to the full, domain-having name.

-    Username is in the such-and-such header
+    Login name is in the such-and-such header

         If, for some reason, you cannot use the default HTTP_X_REMOTE_USER header (for instance, if you are using IISCosign, which has